 Shideler holds a Ph.D. in Agricultural, Environmental and Development Economics and an M.A. in Economics from the Ohio State University, an M.S. in Agricultural Economics from the Pennsylvania State University, and a B.S. in Community and Rural Development from Clemson University.

-Shelly Wisecarver is the Communications and Program Manager supporting Ross DeVol of Heartland Forward.
-Heartland Forward is a nonprofit think and do tank that promotes regional innovation and entrepreneurial ecosystems in the American Heartland.
-Shelly has co-authored Micropolitan Success Stories from the Heartland, The American Heartland’s Position in the Innovation Economy and others.
+Shelly Wisecarver supports Ross DeVol and manages the internal communications and website for Heartland Forward.
+Shelly has co-authored Micropolitan Success Stories from the Heartland, The American Heartland’s Position in the Innovation Economy, and others.

 Before joining the foundation, Shelly, a multifaceted entrepreneur, begun more than a dozen ground-floor startups across the Heartland, she was the CEO of the Heartlands largest dental manufacturing laboratory and dental supply companies and owner of numerous customer-facing retail establishments.
 She attended the University of Arkansas where she received the prestigious Chancellors Scholarship and graduated Summa Cum Laude with a Bachelor of Arts in nonprofit business communication.

 Shelly developed a strong sense of devotion for the nonprofit sector as she served as VP for the Wautoma, WI Area Chamber of Commerce, and as an instructor for the Christian Women’s Job Corps.
 Shelly passionately loves animals and owned a rehabilitation sanctuary for llamas, alpacas, rabbits, peacocks, and critters of all kinds.
 She resides in beautiful Bentonville, Arkansas with her husband and dogs Bella, Delilah, and BennyButtons.